highmed/dsf-process-tutorial/exercises/exercise-3.md

 Every time message flow is used in a BPMN process for the DSF, a corresponding FHIR [Task](http://hl7.org/fhir/R4/task.html) profile needs to be specified for every interaction.
 This profile specifies which process should be started or continued and what the message name is when correlating the appropriate [Message Start Event](https://docs.camunda.org/manual/7.17/reference/bpmn20/events/message-events/#message-start-event) or [Intermediate Message Catch Event](https://docs.camunda.org/manual/7.17/reference/bpmn20/events/message-events/#message-intermediate-catching-event).
 If necessary a _Business Key_ and a _Correlation Key_ are specified if different process instances need to be linked to a single execution.
 For example to be able to send a message back.

-### BPMN Process Definition Key vs. FHIR Task.instantiatesUri
+### BPMN Process Definition Key vs. FHIR Task.instantiatesUri and ActivityDefinition.url / version
 FHIR [ActivityDefinition](http://hl7.org/fhir/R4/activitydefinition.html) resources are used to announce what processes can be instantiated at a given DSF instance.
 They also control what kind of organization can request the instantiation or continuation of a process instance and what kind of organization is allowed to fulfill the request.

 In order to link the FHIR and BPMN worlds the BPMN process definition key needs to be specified following the pattern `^[-a-zA-Z0-9]+_[-a-zA-Z0-9]+$` for example: